 Describe the SEA’s processes, procedures, and priorities used to award subgrants consistent with the strategies identified above in 6.1.A. above and to the extent permitted under applicable law and regulations.

 The MA 21st CCLC’s grant eligibility criterion complies with all federal requirements and has evolved to include new state measures of economic status.
-Currently, priority for funding is given to applicants that propose to serve youth in schools/communities with higher percentages of students who are economically disadvantaged; are considered among the lowest performing 20% of schools in the Commonwealth (as defined in ESE’s current accountability system); and/or submit an application in full partnership that includes a school district, and a community-based organization(s) or other public or private organization.
-Additional competitive priority criterion and grant funding categories are established each year that align with state-level priorities and initiatives.
+Priority is given to applicants that meet any or all of the following criteria:

+Schools in chronically underperforming status and the Strategic Transformation Region.

+Propose to provide programming to students in schools designated as Title I School-Wide (SW) programs.

+Applications submitted with a full partnership, including a school district as well as one or more community-based organizations and/or other public or private organizations.
+A school district may receive priority points without a partner if they are able to show that they are unable to partner with a community-based organization in a reasonable geographic proximity and of sufficient quality.

+Districts/Agencies that have not previously received 21st CCLC funding.

+The Department reserves the right to consider additional factors such as geographic distribution and diversity of applicant type in making final award decisions.

-The Massachusetts Department of Elementary and Secondary Education (ESE) offers technical assistance (TA) for interested applicants each year prior to the grant application deadline.
+The Massachusetts Department of Elementary and Secondary Education (DESE) offers technical assistance (TA) for interested applicants each year prior to the grant application deadline.
 A community review team is recruited and trained to make recommendations for which applicants are awarded funding.
-ESE staff review applications for eligibility and compliance with grant requirements.
+DESE staff review applications for eligibility and compliance with grant requirements.
 Final grant awards are generally made each summer, with the goal of programs starting to provide services as soon as possible at the start of the new school year.

+Grants are awarded for five-years.
+Continued funding in years two and three is pending appropriation and contingent upon implementation of grant-required activities and submission of a continuation application that demonstrates the following:

+the ability to use data to inform and support continuous improvement;

+maintenance of grant-funded program attendance levels (for OST and summer programming); and

+annual submission of required information and data.

+In years four and five grantees are eligible to receive an estimated 95% (per year) of their original grant award amount.
+Continued funding is contingent upon meeting the above noted requirements along with:

+evidence that the grantee, at a reduced funding level, is able to continue to maintain and sustain the same program attendance levels and program offerings;

+evidence that the grantee is working toward sustaining programming beyond the grant period; and

+Department completion of a risk assessment demonstrating that grant requirements have been, on average, met or exceeded across the previous years of funding during this grant cycle.

-Grants are typically awarded for three-years, pending appropriation and successful implementation of programming and submission of required program reporting.
-Substantial training and technical assistance systems have been developed to support subgrantees and ESE’s overarching priorities for additional learning time.
-Offerings include: professional development and technical assistance (provided by highly qualified internal staff and outside consultants), regional networks, professional learning communities, and peer mentoring.
+Substantial training and technical assistance systems have been developed to support subgrantees and DESE’s overarching priorities for additional learning time.
+Offerings include professional development and technical assistance (provided by highly qualified internal staff and outside consultants and contractors), regional networks, professional learning communities, and peer mentoring.

-ESE provides an opportunity for subgrantees that are in their final year of a three-year funding cycle to apply to receive a subsequent three-year grant through a competitive Exemplary Grant process.
-Exemplary applicants must demonstrate continuous program improvement through data, a site visit and an application process, as well as through subgrantee staff’s ability to serve as a resource and mentor for new and other existing MA 21st CCLC and OST programs in the Commonwealth.
+DESE provides an opportunity for subgrantees that are in their final year of their funding cycle to apply to receive a subsequent three-year grant through a competitive Exemplary Grant process.
+Exemplary applicants must demonstrate continuous program improvement through data, an evaluative site visit, and an application process that demonstrates the applicant’s ability to serve as a resource and mentor for new and other existing MA 21st CCLC and OST programs in the Commonwealth.

 Title V, Part B, Subpart 2: Rural and Low-Income School Program.